 The event entitled From Wood to Furniture – the Wood Industry Day, hosted by the Association of Hungarian Furniture and Woodworking Industry, the BKSzC and the BKIK (Budapest Chamber of Commerce and Industry), also dealt with the industry’s labor issues.
 Companies with vested interests in the wood and furniture industry had a chance to present their job opportunities to young job seekers at personal meetings.

 Additional novelties included the discussion entitled ‘Resource effectiveness in the construction industry’, hosted as part of the FISSAC 2020 project.

 The CONSTRUMA Garden exhibition also featured the finals of the professional competition of young Hungarian gardeners (as the rehearsal for the Euroskills international competition).
 The competition was staged during the exhibition, amongst the visitors.
-10 separate teams competed at the event, and the two finalists – Márton Pintér and Levente Papp – won the chance to compete in the finals of the Euroskills competition in September, which will be hosted on this occasion at the HUNGEXPO Budapest Fair Centre.
+10 separate teams competed at the event, and the two finalists – Márton Pintér and Levente Papp – won the chance to compete in the finals of the Euroskills competition in September, which will be hosted on this occasion at the HUNGEXPO Budapest Congress and Exhibition Center.

 The Home of the Future – Today

 This year, new technologies and solutions, renewable energy, automation, so-called “smart homes” as well as everyday design were in the focal point of the region’s most significant construction industry and homemaking exhibition.
 Apart from the raw materials required for construction work and the high-quality interior design products, the exhibition also featured solutions for the utilization of renewable energy, as well as garden design and construction tools.